Rad Pride Queer Liberation Panel 2025

 - 1:32:24 Tactics & Strategies

 - 1:33:04 Vida: There is a major discrepancy in the way women’s work and mens’ work is recognized.
 For example, the WomenNextDoor have been doing concerts for the last 32 years, we’ve shown up at TakeBackTheNight, AIDS Vigils.
 We’ve just shown up for 32 years.
 Halifax Gay Men’s Choir ‘’’started’’’ because this event was coming.
 Our events are free.
 Their events are 25-50$.
 There’s a divide in the queer community in how we see work that’s done between the women’s community and the mens’ community.
 The Halifax Chamber of Commerce gave an award for bringing business to Halfiax… and they honoured the Halifax Gay Men’s Choir for bringing Unison to the city, and its leader got the award.
 Vida gives some insights why this injustice happens.
-This is an inequity that is not challenged in our community.
+This is an inequity that is not challenged in our community., and it needs to be.

 - 1:42:54 Robert: This is exactly what needs to be discussed at a Rad Pride conversation.